yupswing/akifox-asynchttp/README.md

       },

-  // HttpMethod | The request http method
+  // String | The request http method
-  // String (constants helper in HttpMethod class)
+  // (the HttpMethod offers constants for common methods)
   // NOTE: Only GET and POST are supported in Javascript method : HttpMethod.GET,